 When you take your rabbit to a boarding facility it is important that both parties fully understand what is expected.

 My duty is to look after your rabbit(s), feed them, keep them clean, safe and as healthy as I can.
 I run a warm friendly ship here with lots of love for all our bunny guests.
 I give them as much care and time as I possibly can.
-I am lucky enough to not have a full time job to fit this in with so this is my full time job.
+I am lucky enough to not to have to work anywhere else, so this remains my only occupation.
 Therefore I am here the majority of time.
-However, that doesn’t mean I am here 100% of the time.
-I still have a life outside rabbit boarding and family commitments.
-No job expects you to be available 24 hours a day, 7 days a week.
+No job really expects you to be available 24 hours a day, 7 days a week.
 Although this job comes pretty close to it!
 I will always try to accommodate my clients wishes the very best that I can, but there is a point whereby I do have to switch off work as we all do.